6 Things You Can Do Right Now to Reduce Your Risk of High Blood Pressure

 - Take a Break!
 That’s right – if you find yourself in a high-stress position – at work or in your daily activities — remember that your blood pressure is probably feeling the stress, too.
 Take time right now to calm yourself, take some deep breaths, and calm yourself.

 - Happy Hour Isn’t Always Happy.
 Yes, most people enjoy a good Happy Hour with friends.
-But alcohol – especially repeated drinking — can lead to more long-term blood pressure problems
+But alcohol – especially repeated drinking — can lead to more long-term blood pressure problems.

 - Nicotine is Poison in So Many Ways.
 Most everyone knows that nicotine causes cancer.
-But what less people know is that every time a smoker inhales this toxic chemical, it triggers an instant spike in their blood pressure.
+But what fewer people know is that every time a smoker inhales this toxic chemical, it triggers an instant spike in their blood pressure.
 How’s that for playing Russian Roulette?

 - Enjoy the Rewards of Sleep.
 Yes, sleep not only helps restore your mind and body, but the down-time has other benefits such as helping to control blood pressure levels.
 However, if you’ve been tagged as a snorer, you may be suffering from sleep apnea which contributes to high blood pressure and other medical conditions.

 Still Have Questions About Your Heart Health?